 By Bill Zachmann

-At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered next to Herty Field on North Campus.
-The occasion for the gathering this day was the laying of the cornerstone for the building commonly known as Candler Hall, which was dutifully handled by Max Meyerhardt, a lawyer from the city of Rome, Georgia who at the time was the Grand Master of the Georgia Grand Lodge of Masons.
+At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered on the northwest corner of Herty Field on North Campus.
+The occasion for the gathering this day was the laying of the cornerstone for the building officially known as Candler Hall but now commonly known as the IA Building.
 When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying the building the following January.
-Although Candler Hall currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first half century of existence as a dormitory.
+Although the IA Building currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first half century of existence as a dormitory.
 If the walls could talk, there are plenty of tales ours could tell.
-But there is one story from a dark chapter of Candler Hall’s past that we recount today.
+But there is one story from a dark chapter of the building’s past that we recount today.

 The next day, a procession consisting of the entire student body followed Willie’s casket to the train depot just north of downtown Athens while Chancellor Walter Hill and a contingent of senior class members escorted his physical remains on the train trip to Atlanta.
-He is interred in his family’s plot in the cemetery of Ebenezer United Methodist Church, and although Willie was brought back to his family, there are indications that he never left Candler Hall.
+He is interred in his family’s plot in the cemetery of Ebenezer United Methodist Church, and although Willie was brought back to his family, there are indications that he never left the IA Building.

-Over the past one-hundred and fifteen years, countless numbers of people have passed through the hallways of Candler Hall.
+Over the past one-hundred and fifteen years, countless numbers of people have passed through the hallways of the IA Building.
 It’s entirely possible that the spirits of a few of these people have decided to take up residence in the building, in a sense returning it to its original status as a dormitory but on more of a ghostly level now.
-So the next time you visit Candler Hall you may get to see the automatic doors open on their own, be tapped on the shoulder, or experience something else altogether.
+So the next time you visit our building you may get to see the automatic doors open on their own, be tapped on the shoulder, or experience something else altogether.
 Perhaps it’s just the spirit of Willie Loyd letting you know he still resides in the building where he once lived and died.